aws-cloudformation/cloudformation-guard/GRAMMAR.md

 rule = (base-rule / conditional-rule) [1*WSP output-message]; Rules are either simple boolean checks or conditional checks boolean-line = (rule 1*("|OR|" 1*WSP rule)); or rule line.
 Made up of number of rules concatenated with "|OR|" boolean-line =/ (rule 1*("|AND|" 1*WSP rule)); and rule line.
-Made up of number of rules concatenated with "|AND|" assignment = %s"let" 1*WSP variable 1*WSP %s"=" 1*WSP (value / *VCHAR); Assignment rule. comment = "#" *VCHAR; comment line
+Made up of number of rules concatenated with "|AND|" assignment = %s"let" 1*WSP variable 1*WSP %s"=" 1*WSP assignment-value; Assignment rule. comment = "#" vchar-sp; comment line

-;The below definitions describe the basic two types of rules base-rule = resource-type 1*WSP property-check; simple rule that checks a resource type's property value(s) conditional-rule = resource-type 1*WSP %s"WHEN" 1*WSP property-check 1*WSP %s"CHECK" 1*WSP property-check; rule that checks values if a certain condition is met property-check = property-path 1*WSP operand 1*WSP rule-value resource-type = 1*HEXDIG  2("::" 1*HEXDIG) property-path = ["."](1*HEXDIG / "*") *("."
+;The below definitions describe the basic two types of rules and optional output message base-rule = resource-type 1*WSP property-comparison; simple rule that compares a resource type's property value(s) with some value(s) conditional-rule = resource-type 1*WSP %s"WHEN" 1*WSP property-comparison 1*WSP %s"CHECK" 1*WSP property-comparison; rule that checks values if a certain condition is met output-message = "<<" vchar-sp

+;property comparisons can check string equality, membership in lists, or compare two numbers property-comparison = property-path 1*WSP equality-operand 1*WSP eq-value ; equality property-comparison =/ property-path 1*WSP greater-less-operand 1*WSP greater-less-value; number comparison property-comparison =/ property-path 1*WSP list-operand 1*WSP list-value;  membership in lists

+;operands for comparisons
+equality-operand = "==" / "!="
+greater-less-operand =  "<" / ">" / "<=" / ">="
+list-operand = %s"IN" / %s"NOT_IN"

+; The below definitions define the left hand side values for comparisons and assignments resource-type = 1*HEXDIG  2("::" 1*HEXDIG) property-path = ["."](1*HEXDIG / "*") *("."
 (1*HEXDIG / "*"))

-assignment-value = value / csv / guard-string; assignment values can be valid json values, csv for non json lists, or unquoted strings rule-value = value / csv / regex / guard-string / variable-dereference; rules can be valid json values, csv for non json lists, regex, unquoted strings, or dereferenced variables operand = "==" / "!=" / "<" / ">" / "<=" / ">=" / %s"IN" / %s"NOT_IN"
-variable-dereference =  ("%" variable) / ("%{" variable "}" )
 variable = 1*(HEXDIG / "_")

-regex = "/" *VCHAR "/"
-csv = *(value-separator *VCHAR); if json array is not valid, guard will split by commas to make a list guard-string = *(VCHAR / WSP); unquoted string used in the RHS of guard expressions output-message = "<<" *(VCHAR / WSP) primitive-value = 1*VCHAR
+;The below definitions define right hand side values for both assignments and comparisons assignment-value = number / list-value / unquoted-string; assignment values can be valid json lists, csv for non json lists, or unquoted strings eq-value =  unquoted-string / regex; comparisons using equality operators are simply stripped of whitespace and compared. regex patterns are matched greater-less-value = number; all non equality comparison operators require numbers for comparison. list-value = csv / array; lists are comma separated or JSON arrays defined in the below JSON abnf variable-dereference =  ("%" variable) / ("%{" variable "}" ); regular and environment variables, respectively regex = "/" vchar-sp "/"; regular expression in rust regex syntax: https://docs.rs/regex/1.3.9/regex/#syntax csv = 1value-separator *(value-separator / unquoted-string); if json array is not valid, cfn-guard will split by commas to make a list (elements can be null) unquoted-string = 1VCHAR vchar-sp; unquoted string used in the RHS of cfn-guard assignments and equality comparisons.

+vchar-sp = *(VCHAR / WSP)
 ```

 References to `value` refer to the `value` from [JSON's ABNF](https://trac.ietf.org/trac/json/browser/abnf/json.abnf?rev=2) from [RFC7159](https://tools.ietf.org/html/rfc7159), which is provided below for convenience: